-- Problem-solving: Websites need to be functional as well as attractive, and clients’ needs in these regards might not always be easy to meet.
-Web developers need to figure out how to translate a client’s vision to an actual, functional website.
+- Problem-solving: Websites need to be functional as well as attractive.
+Web developers need to figure out how to translate a client’s vision into an actual, functional website.

 - Good under pressure: Tight deadlines are common when designing or updating websites.
 Developers need to be able to handle the pressure of having work done when needed.

-Job opportunities for web developers are expected to expand by about 13% or the decade ending in 2028, according to the U.S. Bureau of Labor Statistics.
-This is more than twice the 5% rate projected for all occupations.
+Job opportunities for web developers are expected to expand by about 13% or the decade ending in 2030, according to the U.S. Bureau of Labor Statistics.
 Growth is attributed to the increasing popularity of e-commerce and mobile applications for multiple tasks.